shreepads/linux-onedrive-backup/README.md

 This repo provides
 * Steps on how to backup files to OneDrive
 * A tool that can be used to compare hashes to check the encrypted files were stored properly
-* Steps to restore the backup
+* Steps to restore the backup from OneDrive

 ## Why